q335r49/microviche/README.md

 ###Troubleshooting

 ####Mousing Problems
 If the mouse doesn't work, try setting `ttymouse` to `sgr` or `xterm2` via `:set ttymouse=sgr`. `xterm` doesn't report dragging and so is unsupported.
-Most other modes should work but might take a speed penalty.
+Other modes should work but might take a speed penalty.
 Only `sgr`, `xterm2`, and `xterm` are supported in map mode.
-Note that in map mode mouse clicks are associated with the very first letter of the label (which will never be truncated), so it might be helpful to prepend a marker, eg, '+ Chapter 1'.
+Note that in map mode mouse clicks are associated with the very first letter of the label (which will never be hidden), so it might be helpful to prepend a marker, eg, '+ Chapter 1'.

 ####Saving
 The plane and map are saved in the `viminfo` file.
 The script automatically sets the viminfo to save global variables via `:set viminfo+=!`.
 The saved plane will be suggested on **F10** the next time you run vim.
 Note that this will work only for vim versions **7.3.30** and higher, as that is the patch that enables vim to save dictionary variables.
 You can create backups by backing up your `viminfo` file via `:wviminfo viminfo-backup`.